Hezbollah–Israel conflict (2023–present): Further airstrikes (July – September 2024)

 On 25 August, Israel began strikes in southern Lebanon against Hezbollah targets.
-Israel framed its strikes as "preemptive."
+Israel framed its strikes as "preemptive".
 Hezbollah said that it fired over 320 Katyusha rockets to IDF sites in northern Israel and the Golan Heights as the first phase of response to the assassination of Fuad Shukr.
 A woman was slightly injured due to sharpnel from the attack in Acre.
+Some homes were also damaged in Northern Israel.
+Israel sent a hundred fighter jets during its operations.
+Israeli Defense Minister Yoav Gallant described the strikes as "very successful", stating that "over fifty percent, maybe two-thirds" of Hezbollah's strikes were prevented.
 An Israeli drone strike in Qasimia in southern Lebanon wounded two people including one Hezbollah militant.

-Israel airstrikes also struck Khiam, Zebqin, Yater, Shebaa, Nabatieh, Bir Kalb, Kfar Kila, Aalma ech Chaab, and Mays al-Jabal, killing a Hezbollah militant and a Amal Movement militant.
+Israel airstrikes struck Khiam, Zebqin, Yater, Shebaa, Nabatieh, Bir Kalb, Kfar Kila, Aalma ech Chaab, and Mays al-Jabal, killing a Hezbollah militant and a Amal Movement militant.
 Another three people were wounded, namely a Hezbollah militant and a Syrian national.
-An Israeli Navy officer was killed by a Hezbollah rocket attack on a Dvora-class fast patrol boat off the coast of Nahariya, northern Israel and two others were injured.
+An Israeli Navy officer was killed by a malfunctioning missile launched by the Iron Dome on a Dvora-class fast patrol boat off the coast of Nahariya, northern Israel and two others were injured.
 An Israel drone strike struck Zawtar El Charkiyeh.
+The Amal movement said one of its fighters from Khiam was killed.
 Hezbollah confirmed the death of six militants.
+Departures and arrivals were canceled at Ben Gurion Airport until 10 a.m.; two El Al flights were diverted.
+The Golan Regional Council instructed residents of the Golan Heights to remain in their shelters.
+Yoav Gallant declared an "emergency situation" for two days.
+Representatives of the United States were monitoring the situation.